In This Guide:

 - The Late Bay Forum — Invaluable for advice and finding specialists

-- The Samba - Huge US-based VW community, but lots of UK members
+- The Samba — Huge US-based VW community, with lots of UK members

 Parts Suppliers: